The Social Attention and Communication Surveillance (SACS) tool

 Barbaro, J., & Freeman, N. (2021).
 Investigating gender differences in the early markers of Autism Spectrum Conditions (ASC) in infants and toddlers.
 Research in Autism Spectrum Disorders, 83, 101745.

-Research papers – international implementation of SACS
+International implementation of the SACS

 Shrestha, R., Barbaro, J. & Dissanayake, C. (2021).
 Changes in knowledge on the signs of autism in young children (11-30 Months) among Female Community Health Volunteers in Nepal.
 Journal of Autism and Developmental Disorders.